Víctor Clavijo

 Víctor Clavijo Cobos (born 28 September 1973) is a Spanish actor.
 He earned early public recognition in Spain for his performance in the serial Al salir de clase.

-Biography
+Life and career

 Víctor Clavijo Cobos was born in Algeciras on 28 September 1973.
+He studied at the Colegio Puerta del Mar and the Instituto Isla Verde in his native city.
 He studied law at the University of Granada but he eventually dropped out and moved instead to Madrid, graduating in Drama from the RESAD.
 Besides his theatrical performances, his first non-stage role came in 1995 with a performance in the short film David.

 He landed one of his first television roles in the series Menudo es mi padre, where Clavijo played the son of El Fary's second wife.
 Clavijo landed his big screen debut in Un buen novio (1998).
 He became popular in Spain some time later for his breakout role as Raúl Daroca in the soap opera Al salir de clase, which he performed from 1998 to 2000.

+In 2025, the municipal corporation of Algeciras approved a proposal to declare him of the city.